 Pretty Cape Dutch architecture, and dappled oak tree avenues where ducklings waddle up and down, are only part of the story.
 Boschendal has been revitalised, making it a go-to location for its farm-to-table cooking, fresh produce and beautifully revamped cottages.
 These range from 1 to 5 bedrooms, with the 5 bedrooms being the more exclusive Cottage 1685 and Mountain Villa.
 You can choose to stay down in the "Werf" (farmstead) close to the deli shop, wine tasting and restaurant; or up amongst the hillside fynbos where you're more remote.
 There's even a luxury tented camp to choose from.
-Either way, each of the 21 cottages has been well designed to give all you need to chill and unwind.
+Either way, each of the 42 cottages and seven tents has been well designed to give all you need to chill and unwind.
 It's great for families (there's a dedicated kids' club), foodies, hikers and even fly-fishers, thanks to its own dams.
 You have it all: history, nature, wine and a pretty darn comfortable place to hang your hat.
-Top notch.
+Top-notch.

 - Beautiful location with mountain views, perfectly placed between the main Wineland hubs, and just 45 minutes from Cape Town